Top 10 Highest Mountains in Nepal

 Position in Nepal: 2nd

 The first two people to officially conquer the challenging ascent of Kanchenjunga were Joe Brown and George Band on the 25th of May 1995.
-The unique ecosystem that survives in this region, falls under 14 different protected areas.
-Several rare wild lives like Snow Leopards, Asian Black Bears, Red Pandas, Blood Pheasant, and much more live in these preservation areas.
+The unique ecosystem that survives in this region falls under 14 different protected areas.
+Several rare wild animals like Snow Leopards, Asian Black Bears, Red Pandas, Blood Pheasants, and much more live in these preservation areas.

 Kanchenjunga Circuit Trek and Sele La Pass Trek are two of the most popular treks in the Kanchenjunga region.
 The thrilling journey is the beauty of the Kanchenjunga Conservation Area and eastern Nepal's most rural settlements' challenging lifestyle.